Virtual Headache Specialist

 Environmental Triggers

 Environmental factors such as changes in weather, bright lights, smoke, or strong smells can also trigger acephalgic migraines.
+Workplace environmental factors are also important to minimize.
 Being aware of your surroundings and limiting exposure to triggering environments may help reduce the frequency and intensity of your episodes.

-Other possible triggers for acephalgic migraines include atypical levels of exercise, certain medications, insufficient sleep, and changes in your daily routine.
+There are many other possible triggers for acephalgic migraines which can include insufficient sleep, changes in your daily routine, caffeine, among many others.
 It is important to be aware of all the potential triggers so that you can take steps to manage them and reduce your episodes.

-Here are some treatment options and strategies if you suffer from Acephalgic Migraines.
+Here are some treatment options and strategies if you suffer from acephalgic migraines.
+An accurate diagnosis is key to optimizing treatment strategies.

 Medications